firesmoker/DiabloSouls/story.md

 But now, an attack on a scale never seen before has ravaged much of of humanity.
 You are one of the few survivors of the attack, in the small village named Firstlight.
-You begin by helping other survivors to eliminate some of the leftover demons around the ruined village.
+You begin by helping other survivors by rescuing them from demons around the ruined village as you run away to the shelter of the divine barrier around Duriel's Temple.
 =========================================================================================